Keystone in the STADTWERK area

 The Paracelsus Medical Private University (PMU) in Salzburg was founded in 2004.
 In 2017, the curriculum was expanded to include the study of pharmacy.
-The new institute building for pharmacy represents a continuation of the north-south directed volumes of the buildings of the STADWERK Life Sciences Campus area.
-The new city body thus consolidated, with the Institute of Pharmacy as the keystone, provides a connection along Gaswerkgasse to Mülln, where a recognisable connection between Salzburg's old town and Lehen is established across the railway embankment.
+The new Institute of Pharmacy building represents a continuation of the north-south oriented volumes of the buildings on the Stadtwerke site.
+The new urban body thus consolidated, with the Institute of Pharmacy as its keystone, provides a connection along Gaswerkgasse to Mülln, where a recognisable link between Salzburg's old town and the district Lehen is established across the railway dam.

 The concept of the laboratories and institute rooms is a continuation of the PMU on the opposite side of the street, which was completed in 2013 and also planned by Berger+Parkkinen.
-A particular challenge lay in the question of how the new building could interpret or accommodate the special feature of the PMU and the three sister buildings of the STADTWERK Life Sciences Campus, the undulating mirror undersides of the cantilevered buildings.
+A particular challenge was the question of how the new building could interpret or incorporate the special feature of the PMU and its three sister buildings of the STADTWERK Life Sciences Campus, the wavelike mirror undersides of the cantilevered buildings.
 The answer was to adopt not the form, but the concept.

 Urban Typology of a Columned Hall